ropensci/bold/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 2 downstream dependencies.
+* I have run R CMD check on the 1 downstream dependency.
   (Summary at <https://github.com/ropensci/bold/blob/master/revdep/README.md>).
 No problems were found.

 -----